yunglau/yunglau.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a graduate student at McGill University and Mila, where I work on Natural Language Processing (NLP) and Reinforcement Learning (RL) research under the supervision of Dr. Doina Precup.
+I am a graduate student at McGill University and Mila, where I work on the intersection between Generation Flow Networks (GFlowNet) and Reinforcement Learning (RL) research under the supervision of Dr. Doina Precup.

 I am passionate about Machine Learning (ML).
 Specfically, developing and implementing complex mathematical models that can be used for real-life ML applications.